anekleiven/genie_oncokb_processing_scripts/README.md

 # GENIE -> OncoKB processing scripts 🧬🧬

 This repository contains small Python scripts that prepare AACR Project GENIE derived variant data for annotation with the OncoKB annotator.

-The scripts perform common preprocessing steps (mapping tumour types to OncoTree codes, removing duplicate/recurrent variant records, and formatting columns) so the final file(s) match the expectations of an OncoKB annotation pipeline.
+The scripts perform common preprocessing steps so the final file(s) match the expectations of an OncoKB annotation pipeline.

+- Mapping tumour types to OncoTree codes
+- Removing duplicate/recurrent variant records
+- Formats files to MAF

 The final script includes the instructions for OncoKB annotation.
 Annotation requires a locally installed OncoKB annotator, as well as a private token from OncoKB.